Pittsburgh’s third p4 Summit will be held on April 25-26, 2018.

 The speakers for the 2018 p4 conference include local leaders and national experts on community and economic development, environmental health and green infrastructure, and social and economic justice.

 Opening the two-day event will be Pittsburgh Mayor William Peduto, current Heinz Endowments Board Chairman André Heinz, and Endowments President Grant Oliphant.
+The keynote speaker on day one is Mustafa Santiago Ali.
+Keynotes for day two are Julián Castro and Henry Timms.

 David L. Lawrence Convention Center